nnaumenko/metaf/readme.md

 There are no plans to change the API in the foreseeable future.

 At this stage the priority is to fix bugs, improve test coverage and documentation, and perform 'under the hood' changes such as optimisation and refactoring.
-Also a couple of group formats are planned to be added eventually.

-If your region uses some group formats which you think should be recognised by Metaf, please feel free to open an issue and let me know.
+There are currently no plan to add new group types.
+If your region uses group formats which you think should be recognised by Metaf, please feel free to open an issue and let me know.

 ## Acknowledgements